 9780521835138

-Drawing upon the explosion of research in the field, a diverse group of scholars surveys strategies for solving ecological inference problems, the process of trying to infer individual behavior from aggregate data.
-The uncertainties and information lost in aggregation make ecological inference one of the most difficult areas of statistical inference, but these inferences are required in many academic fields, as well as by legislatures and the Courts in redistricting, marketing research by business, and policy analysis by governments.
-This wide-ranging collection of essays, first published in 2004, offers many important contributions to the study of ecological inference.
+This collection of essays brings together a diverse group of scholars to survey the latest strategies for solving ecological inference problems in various fields.
+The last half-decade has witnessed an explosion of research in ecological inference--the process of trying to infer individual behavior from aggregate data.
+Although uncertainties and information lost in aggregation make ecological inference one of the most problematic types of research to rely on, these inferences are required in many academic fields, as well as by legislatures and the Courts in redistricting, by business in marketing research, and by governments in policy analysis.

 • Presents important advances beyond Gary King's original innovative approach to ecological inference